KDE/digikam-doc/post_processing/metadata_editor.rst

 Keywords
 ~~~~~~~~

-This view record keywords relevant to the item.
+This view records keywords relevant to the item.
 It's identical to the :ref:`IPTC Keywords <iptc_keywords>` section, but with no string size limitations.

 .. figure:: images/metadata_editor_xmp_keywords.webp
     :alt: